MegaCryptoPolis (MEGA) Trading 0.2% Lower This Week

 About MegaCryptoPolis

-MegaCryptoPolis was first traded on September 2nd, 2016.
+MegaCryptoPolis launched on September 2nd, 2016.
 MegaCryptoPolis’ total supply is 1,000,000 coins and its circulating supply is 230,174 coins.
+The official website for MegaCryptoPolis is mcp3d.com.
 MegaCryptoPolis’ official Twitter account is @megacryptopolis and its Facebook page is accessible here.
-The official website for MegaCryptoPolis is mcp3d.com.

-It is usually not currently possible to purchase alternative cryptocurrencies such as MegaCryptoPolis directly using U.S. dollars.
-Investors seeking to acquire MegaCryptoPolis should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MegaCryptoPolis using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as MegaCryptoPolis directly using U.S. dollars.
+Investors seeking to trade MegaCryptoPolis should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MegaCryptoPolis using one of the exchanges listed above.

 Receive News & Updates for MegaCryptoPolis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MegaCryptoPolis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.